pjakiela/ECON523/exercises/E4-DD2.md

 Oct05|3
 Oct05|3

-Notice that `egen` is just counting off the groups:  there are no observations from September of 2005, so October 2005 is the third group (ie the `egen` command is **not** telling us how many months have passed since the start of the data set).
-In this case, you can tab `time` and see that there aren't any missing months, so the `trend` variable _does_ also tell us how many months an observation is from the earliest observations in the data set - but that is because of the particular structure of this data set.
-(Also, remember that you have to sort your data before using the `egen` command with the group option.)
+Notice that `egen` is just counting off the groups defined by the `time` variable:  there are no observations from September of 2005 in the example above, so October 2005 is the third group (ie the `egen` command is **not** telling us how many months have passed since the start of the data set).

+If you tab `time` in our actual data, you will see that there aren't any missing months, so the `trend` variable _does_ also tell us how many months an observation is from the earliest observations in the data set - but that is because of the particular structure of this data.

-Once you've generated the `trend` variable, you need to interact it with `high_exposure` (the treatment dummy).
-Then you can regress an outcome like `tba` on the `high_exposure` variable, the `trend` variable, and the interaction between them.
-The table notes above also indicate that Professor Godlonton and Dr. Okeke include district fixed effects; you can add these by adding `i.district` to your regression command.
+Once you've generated the `trend` variable, interact it with the `high_exposure` variable, and label everything.

-Do you get the same results as the authors?
-Specifically, do the coefficient and standard error on the variable `highxtrend` match up?
+#### Part (b)

+Replicate columns 1 and 2 from Table 2 to the best of your ability (note:
+they will not replicate perfectly).
+Store your coefficient estimates.

+#### Part (c)

+Export your results to word as a nicely formatted table (all of the guidance from Question 1 still applies).